Trefoil horseshoe bat: Description

-Ecology and Behaviour
+Ecology and behaviour

 R. trifoliatus is caught in the understory of primary and secondary rainforest.
 This species is thought to be solitary, with individuals observed roosting underneath exposed leaves.
-As with the neotropical Ectophylla alba it is thought that their pale fur may be an adaptation to make them camouflaged when roosting, as sunlight filtering through the leaf will make them appear green.
+As with the neotropical Honduran white bat it is thought that their pale fur may be an adaptation to make them camouflaged when roosting, as sunlight filtering through the leaf will make them appear green.